-Originally from Taiwan, Dr. Tiffany Chang is an increasingly versatile, award-winning conductor based in Boston, MA, with diverse conducting experiences spanning the symphonic, choral, and operatic literature.
+Taiwanese-American conductor based in Boston, MA, Dr. Tiffany Chang cultivates a reputation of exceptional versatility as an artist with award-winning performances spanning the symphonic, choral, and operatic literature.

 The 2017 Winner of The American Prize in Opera Conducting, Chang was recently appointed Visiting Assistant Professor of Conducting & Conductor of the Arts and Sciences Orchestra at Oberlin Conservatory and continues to hold the position of Assistant Professor at the Berklee College of Music.
 She served successful and impactful terms as Interim Director of Orchestral Studies and Assistant Professor at Baldwin Wallace Conservatory of Music and Acting Director of Orchestral Activities at Boston University.
 She also remains active as the Music Director/Conductor for the North End Music and Performing Arts Center's (NEMPAC) Opera Project and founder and conductor of the New England Repertory Orchestra (NERO).

 has been engaged with BlueWater Chamber Orchestra, OperaHub, the Pro Arte Chamber

 Orchestra of Boston, ALEA III, Xanthos Ensemble, Brookline Symphony Orchestra,

 Parkway Concert Orchestra, Boston Youth Symphony Orchestra, Greater Boston

 Asian American Youth Symphony Orchestra, Dana Hall School of Music Summer

 Symphony, and Northern Ohio Youth Orchestras.
 She is frequently sought-after

 as a guest conductor for international music festivals such as IASAS and AMIS.
 Chang